Hendrix-CS/csci151/index.md

 **Credit**:
 * Submitting the completed lab check-off sheet by the start of the next lab earns two credits.
 * Submitting the completed lab check-off sheet at a later date earns one credit.
+* All check-off sheets must be submitted by Tuesday, December 17 at 5 pm.

 ## <a name="projects">Skills Projects</a>